By Stefan J. Bos, Chief International Correspondent Worthy News

 Harris recalled that she started as a prosecutor.
 “I found people who were victims but who fought for justice.”

-Referring to her election defeat and President-elect Donald J. Trump soon takes over the White House, she said: “I know many people feel we enter a dark period.
+Referring to her election defeat and President-elect Donald J. Trump’s soon-to-take-over of the White House, she said, “I know many people feel we enter a dark period.
 But the light of America will always turn bright as long as we keep fighting.”

 She mentioned the “light of optimism” as well as faith, truth, and service and asked for God’s blessings over America.